A Kentish Castles Christmas Cracker

 The route:

 We'll follow a lane to Uckfield Lane which we'll soon leave to follow a footpath south through Oak Wood.
-Upon reaching Cowden Poubd Road we'll turn east into Markbeech, before following a footpath round to Horseshoe Green where we'll pick up a footpath to Buckhurst farm.
+Upon reaching Cowden Pound Road we'll turn east into Markbeech, before following a footpath round to Horseshoe Green where we'll pick up a footpath to Buckhurst farm.
 We'll then follow Truggers Lane east then Rywell Road and Wellers Town Road north.
 We'll then be on Chiddingstone Road which will take us west to the pub.
 A permissive path through the grounds of Chiddingstone Castle will allow us to get to Hill Hoath Road which we'll follow south before picking up the Eden Valley Walk through Hever back to the station.

 Dogs: